-Dalit Man Falls Victim To Age-Old Islamist Intolerance For Interfaith Marriages, Living In Hiding After Forced Circumcision
+Dalit Man In Interfaith Marriage Living In Hiding After Forced Circumcision

 Here's the case of a Hindu man from Maharashtra who married a Muslim woman but was forcibly circumcised by a gang along with slurs of ‘kafir’.

 Is ‘love jihad’ real?
 Is ‘love jihad’ a Hindutva conspiracy to stop interfaith marriages of Hindu women?